Our exhibition of Luke Jerram’s Gaia has now finished.

-Visitors will be able to gaze upon the Earth as if from space, without ever having to leave the atmosphere.
+Visitors were able to gaze upon the Earth as if from space, without ever having to leave the atmosphere.
 The awe-inspiring art installation, called Gaia, is by the same artist who first brought Museum of the Moon to Melbourne in 2018.
-For the first time, this stunning artwork is being displayed in an indoor setting in Australia, suspended in the central crossing of the Cathedral.
+For the first time, this stunning artwork was displayed in an indoor setting in Australia, suspended in the central crossing of the Cathedral.

 Measuring seven metres in diameter, the internally-lit sphere is 1.8 million times smaller than the real earth.
 It has been recreated from 120dpi detailed NASA imagery of the Earth’s surface and each centimetre of the sculpture represents 18km of our planet.